-An incredible piece of blues—and music—history recently surfaced online.
+An incredible piece of blues—and music—history surfaced online awhile back.
 Below, check out a rare video of Stevie Ray Vaughan performing "The Sky Is Crying" at an Austin, Texas, club circa 1980—before Montreux, before "Let's Dance," before his cowboy hats—before anyone in New Jersey or Ohio or Paris had any idea who he was.

 It's so early, in fact, that he's still called "Stevie Vaughan" at this point.
 In the clip, Vaughan—who is seen here with bassist Jackie Newhouse and drummer Chris Layton—are performing at the Rome Inn, a legendary Austin club that closed its doors in April 1980 (Note: Several sources say this video was filmed April 20, 1980).